mbmccoy/smtp_to_tcp/README.md

 ## Installation (both machines)

-*Given the chance, this code will kill you and everyone you care about.* Make sure to test all of these settings before you embark on a journey into the desert.

 To start, first install `python3`  on both the `local` and `remote` machines.
 The code was tested with python 3.4, and your mileage may